Buyer side Guide

 Updating line item

 Line items can be updated any time using API.
 To update line item use https://api.adform.com/Services/RTBActivity/v20141111/Activities PUT endpoint.
-Also, do not forget to include your authentication ticket in a header of API request.
+Also, do not forget to include your access token in the "Authorization" header of API request.

 P.S.
 Each time you update line item, you must provide every parameter in API request body or else they will be reset to default values.